LEX1ER/LEX.EntityFrameworkCore.Data.Tracer/README.md

 ## ✏️ Create Usage

-When you add a new entity that implements `ITrace`, the tracer automatically records the **Create** action in your trace log entity.
+When you add a new data on an entity that implements `ITrace`, the tracer automatically records the **Create** action in your trace log entity.

 ### Example